Rail Industry News

 Plan ahead for BLET’s Washington D.C. regional meeting

-The deadline for room reservations is less than three months away, but BLET members and guests are encouraged to register now for the BLET’s regional meeting at the Capital Hilton in Washington, D.C., August 13-17, 2018.
-Also, registration is continuing for the BLET’s Monterey regional meeting, June 18-22, 2018.
+With the deadline for room reservations less than a month away, BLET members and guests are encouraged to register now for the BLET’s regional meeting in Washington, D.C..
+It will be held August 13-17, 2018, at the Capital Hilton (1001 16th Street NW, Washington, D.C., 20036, (800) 774-1500).

-BLET members ratify Amtrak contract
+BLET members ratify CN-IC contract